nrfconnect/sdk-nrf/samples/keys/random_hw_unique_key/README.rst

       1. |connect_terminal_specific|
       #.
 Reset the kit.
       #.
-Observe that the following output:
+Observe the following output:

          .. code-block:: console

              Writing random keys to KMU.
              Success!

-         If an error occurs, the sample will print a message and it will raise a kernel panic.
+         If an error occurs, the sample prints a message and raises a kernel panic.

 Dependencies
 *************